Laura C. McAuliffe

 Cognitive and Behavioral Neuroscience: Synaptic plasticity, glutamatergic systems, molecular neuropharmacology, in vitro electrophysiology

 Laura graduated with honors from Christopher Newport University in 2021.
-While at the institution, her research consisted of studies in autism spectrum disorder, executive functioning and cognitive flexibility, and dyslexia.
+While at the institution, her research consisted of studies in autism spectrum disorder, executive functioning and cognitive flexibility, dyslexia, and educational psychology.
 She also worked for the University of Virginia Center for Diabetes Technology to assist in type 1 diabetes clinical trials.

 Courses Taught